 Are There Any Prerequisites?

-The only prerequisite is that you have knowledge about the basics of lucid dreaming, like how to induce lucid dreams, or have read my book, Dream Yoga: Illuminating Your Life Through Lucid Dreaming and the Tibetan Yogas of Sleep.
+The only prerequisite is that you have knowledge about the basics of lucid dreaming, like how to induce lucid dreams, or have read my dream books (below).
 This program discusses the more advanced inner yoga induction methods, subtle daily meditations, and an integral approach to understanding non-lucidity and lucidity.
 If you’re looking for a basic introduction to lucid dreaming or dream yoga, this course is not for you.

 Although there are no reading assignments required for attending this program, for those that are interested, there are several resources:

 - Andrew’s books: Dream Yoga: Illuminating Your Life Through Lucid Dreaming and the Tibetan Yogas of Sleep and Dreams of Light: The Profound Daytime Practice of Lucid Dreaming and The Lucid Dreaming Workbook; A Step-by-Step Guide to Mastering your Dream Life.

 - Or his 6 hour audio program, Dream Yoga: The Tibetan Path of Awakening Through Lucid Dreaming.